 Having your coveted business name pop up on ATMOSS is not pleasant.
 However, all is not lost!
 Using the drop down menu on the ATMOSS basic search page, you can choose to show only trade marks which have their status as ‘pending’, ‘registered’ or ‘renewal possible’.
 Trade marks which have a status of ‘pending’, ‘registered’ or ‘renewal possible’ are potential barriers to the registration of your trade mark.
 On the other hand, trade marks with the status ‘refused’, ‘removed’, ‘never registered’ or ‘lapsed’ are not likely to present a barrier to registration.

 ATMOSS is your first point of reference if you want to determine whether you can trade mark your business name.
 Registering your trade mark will provide you with a statutory, enforceable right to use a name exclusively, whereas registering a business name does not.
 You won’t be able to trade mark a name if another business has already done so.
 ATMOSS then allows you to confirm whether your name is available before applying to IP Australia for registration.
-If you have any questions about what steps you should take to protect your business name, get in touch with our IP lawyers on 1300 544 755.
+If you have any questions about what steps you should take to protect your business name or register a trademark, get in touch with our IP lawyers on 1300 544 755.